-The man sitting next to me was impeccably dressed and greeted me with a smile as I stowed my suitcase in the overhead bin.
-He told me his name was Bart and began chatting amiably.
+As I settled into my seat for a flight to New York City, the man sitting next to me told me his name was Bart and began chatting amiably.
 He was charming and poised, but his refined demeanor crumpled when he learned I was a psychologist.
-“God, I could use your help,” he said as he slumped back in his chair.
+“God, I could use your help,” he said as he slumped back in his seat.

-Bart told me he was an award-winning partner at a large architecture firm.
-Though he loved the creative part of being an architect, working with clients was maddening.
-They were demanding and fickle.
-Sometimes he couldn’t take the aggravation and would blurt out exactly what he was thinking.
-He had recently told his top client that he was “a narcissistic blowhard.”
-Nor surprisingly, the man had taken his business elsewhere, as had many other clients.
+Bart was an award-winning partner at a large architecture firm.
+Though he loved the creative part of being an architect, working with demanding clients was maddening.
+Sometimes he couldn’t take the aggravation and would suddenly blurt out exactly what he was thinking.
+He had recently called his top client “a narcissistic blowhard.”
+Not surprisingly, the man had taken his business elsewhere, as had many other clients.

 Bart was a victim of the “amygdala hijack,” a term coined by Dr. Daniel Goldman, a psychologist who studies emotional intelligence.
 Dr. Goldman created this phrase based on research by Dr. Joseph Ledoux in The Emotional Brain: The Mysterious Underpinnings of Emotional Life, which explores the powerful influence of a brain region called the amygdala.

 Because these life and death reactions are vital to survival, your brain wires information from the outside world to the amygdala faster than it does to other parts of your brain.
 This enables the amygdala to instantly take over and bypass the frontal cortex, the part of the brain in charge of planning and reasoning.
-Thus, when the amygdala is in charge, you act without thinking.
+When the amygdala is in charge, you act without thinking.
 Helpful if a bear is chasing you.
-Not so helpful in the workplace or when coping with life’s aggravations.
+Not so helpful at work, and other bear-free zones.

-The problem is sometimes our brain can’t tell the difference between a bear and an annoying client or a tailgating car.
-This is where something called the “90-second rule” comes in handy.
+Sometimes our brain can’t tell the difference between a bear, an annoying client, or a tailgating car.
+This is when the “90-second rule” comes in handy.

 90 Second Pause